freeCodeCamp/freeCodeCamp/curriculum/challenges/english/25-front-end-development/quiz-javascript-higher-order-functions/66edcdd18a4ef8df16e6bb7e.md

 #### --answer--

-To define the starting point for the accumulator.
+To define the starting value for the accumulator.

 ### --question--